Current Noyce Scholars

 “ As a future STEM teacher, I want to support my students and foster their drive to make the world a better place,” she says. “ The education and support I get from Project SERVE will help me become the best teacher I can be for my students.”

-Deb Erpelding ‘20 is a nonresidential student in Doane’s accelerated teaching certificate program, called FastTrack.
+Deb Erpelding ‘20 was a nonresidential student in Doane’s accelerated teaching certificate program, called FastTrack.
 After relocating to Nebraska from elsewhere in the Midwest, Deb used the opportunity to transition careers to education.
 She began her journey as a paraprofessional and substitute teacher.
+While completing her teaching certificate program at Doane, Deb Erpelding began teaching science at Fremont High School.
+She is now off to a great start in her new career, despite the challenges presented by the pandemic.

 “Being part of the Noyce Project SERVE program will help me be a better role model and resource for kids that are interested in STEM careers,” she says.
 “I also want to help students develop the skills needed to be successful in college and in life.”